em616/codes/README.md

 codes
 =====
-Handy scripts and shitty scripts for time passing ;) By me and my team friends :)
+Handy and shitty scripts , exploits for time passing ;)

+By me and my team friends :)